 Review of: Semrush (plus tutorial)

-Most powerful all-in-one competitor analysis tool I've ever used
+Most powerful all-in-one competitor analysis & SEO tool on the market

 Ease of use

-The tool takes a little getting used to, but the UI is super intuitive
+The tool takes a little getting used to, but the UI is pretty intuitive

 Loads of tutorials, documentation and a responsive support team